dikshita-git/P-M-Test/README.md

 ```
-Uptime=$(uptime)    #Display uptime and load average of system
+echo "# The system uptime and loadavg are:"
-echo "The system uptime and its load average is: $Uptime"
+uptime     #Display uptime and load average of system
 ```
 By using the "uptime" command, we see (from left to right):